IBM/aspera-cli/docs/README.erb.md

 <%=tool%> can also run with the [JRuby](https://www.jruby.org/) interpreter.
 All that is needed is a JVM (Java Virtual Machine) on your system (`java`).
-The JRuby package comes pre-complied and does not require compilation of native extensions.
+The JRuby package comes pre-compiled and does not require compilation of native extensions.
 Use a version of JRuby compatible with Ruby version supported by <%=tool%>.
 Refer to [the Wikipedia page](https://en.wikipedia.org/wiki/JRuby) to match JRuby and Ruby versions.
 Choose the latest version from: